-Routine tests for acute pneumonia should be performed where indicated, including consideration of bacterial culture, serology, urinary antigen testing and tests for respiratory viruses.
+Following isolation and reporting of a suspected MERS case, routine tests for acute pneumonia should be performed where indicated, including consideration of bacterial culture, serology, urinary antigen testing and tests for respiratory viruses.

 The WHO emphasises repeat testing (especially of lower respiratory tract specimens) in compatible cases as initial results may be negative.